annaor24/DEB_Dermochelys_coriacea/README.md

 Updates 2024/09/10
-* Uploaded EVHR subfolder with scripts changed for leatherback parameters
+* Anna has uploaded EVHR subfolder with scripts changed for leatherback parameters
-- Plots technically generate, but erroneously with wrong or empty plots.
+* Plots technically generate, but erroneously with wrong or empty plots.
-- Next steps: talk through changes with Nina, identify the issues and finalise the leatherback parameters for the scripts.
+* Next steps: talk through changes with Nina, identify the issues and finalise the leatherback parameters for the scripts.

 Updates 2024/07/29
 * Uploaded EVHR folder with simulations for a range of (constant) f and T